h5b/arduino_uno_328p/README.md

   Dallas Maxim __DS1631__ temperature sensor as slave device.
 The measured temperature
   is sent to UART.
   For details regarding the DS1631 see [DS1631 Datasheet] (http://datasheets.maxim-ic.com/en/ds/DS1631-DS1731.pdf)
-  Futhermore, [Interfacing to the DS1631 Digital Thermometer and Thermostat in a Microcontroller Environment]
+  Futhermore, "Interfacing to the DS1631 Digital Thermometer and Thermostat in a Microcontroller Environment"
   can be found in [Application Note 135] (http://pdfserv.maxim-ic.com/en/an/app135.pdf)

 ## Schematics